belighted/decidim-module-initiatives_nosignature_allowed/README.md

-# Decidim::InitiativesNosignatureAllowed
+# Decidim::InitiativesNoSignatureAllowed

 Allow a user to create an initiative that do not collect signatures..

 ## Usage

-InitiativesNosignatureAllowed will be available as a Component for a Participatory Space.
+InitiativesNoSignatureAllowed will be available as a Component for a Participatory Space.

 ## Installation